borntofrappe/game-development/06 Angry Birds/Prep/Physics/README.md

 end
 ```

-The effects of the function won't be clear until a dynamic body is included, but the `world` global variable takes care of modifying the position and movement of the different bodies attached to it.
+The effects of the function won't be clear until a dynamic body is included, but the world takes care of modifying the position and movement of the different bodies attached to it.

-### draw
+## draw

 Instead of drawing a rectangle with `love.graphics.rectangle`, the tutorial uses the `polygon` function.
-This to accommodate the coordinates retrieved from the object through two dedicated functions:
+This to consider the coordinates retrieved from the object through two dedicated functions:

 - [`body:getWorldPoints()`](https://love2d.org/wiki/Body:getWorldPoints), necessary to move from coordinates in the window to coordinates in the world